Tips and how to travel to Saudi Arabia in 2024

 Everybody knows about the beauty of the Red Sea, the reason why Egypt has become a prime diving destination.
 However, few people know that the same coral reefs can also be found along the Saudi Arabia coast, and I particularly like the area between Yanbu and Umluj.

-πŸ›« How to get to Saudi Arabia
+Remember to get travel insurance for Saudi Arabia

 The easiest way to travel to Saudi Arabia is by flying in.
 There are loads of international flights, especially to Jeddah and Riyadh.